GHES Management Committee (Governance)

-Section E: Management Committee members overview including business/pecuniary interests
+- Section E: Management Committee members overview (incl. business / pecuniary interests)

-For any questions or queries about the Management Committee or if you want to contact them then please contact the Clerk to the Management Committee: Karen Harris: email@example.com telephone: 01242 532363.
+For any questions or queries about the Management Committee or if you want to contact them then please contact the Clerk to the Management Committee: firstname.lastname@example.org or call 01242 532363.

 Our GHES complaints procedures can be found on the GHES policies page and Karen Harris can assist with this process.
 Compliments can also be sent via Karen Harris.